cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 ### 14. Using cancellation token with IAsyncEnumerable

-This is a similar code smell as the previous one but it's strictly related to the usage of `IAsyncEnumerable` an can quite easily overlooked.
-It might not be so obvious, but passing a cancellation token to asynchronous enumerator is done by calling `WithCancellation()` method.
-In case of `IAsyncEnumerable` the `Meziantou.Analyzer` provides two diagnostics: `MA0080` for all missing invocation of `WithCancellation()` method and `MA0079` only when any `CancellationToken` is present in the current context.
+This is a similar code smell as the previous one but it's strictly related to the usage of `IAsyncEnumerable` and can be quite easily overlooked.
+It might not be so obvious, but passing a cancellation token to an asynchronous enumerator is done by calling `WithCancellation()` method.
+In the case of `IAsyncEnumerable` the `Meziantou.Analyzer` provides two diagnostics: `MA0080` for all missing invocation of `WithCancellation()` method and `MA0079` only when any `CancellationToken` is present in the current context.

 ❌ Wrong